Kapwing Video Processing FAQ

 We're constantly working to improve the efficiency of our video processing technology.
 Our goal is to make video processing for all Kapwing videos faster than it would have been if you tried to export the same video on a high-end desktop video editor.
 However, the reality is that processing a video takes time.
 Each frame of the video must be stitched together into a cohesive MP4, and all of the edits must be applied.

-- Your project has many layers or scenes
+- Your project has many layers

 - Your project includes large, high resolution, or long video files*